-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, You pay \$85 for each visit to an emergency room (waived if you are admitted to a hospital within one day for the same condition). believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+Services that are covered for you you get these services Emergency care Emergency care refers to services that are: You pay \$85 for each v Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. to an emergency room (waived if you are admitted to a hospital within one day for the A medical emergency is when you, or any other prudent same condition). layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-You have no combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
-Services outside the United States and its Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network. territories do not apply to the plan's maximum out- of-pocket limit.
+You have a \$10,000 combined annual limit covered emergency car urgently needed service outside the United Stat and its territories.
+Servi- Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network. outside the United State and its territories do no apply to the plan's maximum out-of-pocke for each visit ncy room u are hospital y for the on).

 World-wide coverage.

 Services do not apply to the plan's maximum out-of-pocket limit.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.